Activities

 Advanced Course

 The Advanced Course was launched in 2014 to provide enhanced underwriting and service skills to mid-level employees.
 Participants can choose from a selection of ten subjects covering the fields of underwriting, claims, and corporate-management.
-Whilst each subject consists of two or three in-class lectures, for those unable to attend in person (for physical reasons), they are also provided online.
-In 2021, the total number of people that undertook the Advanced Course was 655.
+Each subject consists of two or three in-class lectures, which and they are also provided online.
+In 2022, the total number of people whothat undertook the Advanced Course was 516.

 Specific Course